BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 Also Note: While I will be comprehensive, I will assume you know how to do some basic things, such as plugging in a USB stick, booting to said USB stick, how to use a mouse and keyboard, etc. :P

-Also, Also Note: This guide assumes you have a somewhat modern hardware i.e. it has a 64bit CPU and supports and is in UEFI boot mode.
+Also, Also Note: This guide assumes you have a somewhat modern hardware i.e. it has an x86_64 (aka a 64bit) CPU, supports UEFI and is in UEFI boot mode.

 1) Download the latest openSUSE Tumbleweed **Network Image** if you'll have internet access while installing (e.g. it's got an ethernet cable).
 Otherwise grab the **Offline Image**.
 At the time of writing they can be found at https://get.opensuse.org/tumbleweed/

  You want the *Intel or AMD 64-bit desktops, laptops, and servers (x86_64)* images.
 If you don't need this one, you'll know, and probably won't need this guide.

 2) Grab a USB stick of some description that you can afford to format and put the ISO onto the USB stuck using your favourite method of doing so.
 I personally recommend Ventoy https://www.ventoy.net/

 3) Boot to the USB Stick, select the ISO, and wait for the installer to load.

 # The Installation